nautobot/nautobot/.github/ISSUE_TEMPLATE.md

         * A use case for the new feature
         * A rough description of any necessary changes to the database schema
-        * Any relevant third-party libraries which would be needed
+        * Any relevant third-party libraries which would be needed -->

-    Do not prepend any sort of tag to your issue's title.
-An administator will review your issue and assign labels as appropriate.

-    Please note that, due to an excessive backlog of feature requests, we are not currently accepting any proposals which extend NetBox's feature scope.
--->
 ### Description